coollabsio/coolify/CONTRIBUTING.md

    You should see version information for both Docker and Spin.

-## 3. Fork/Clone the Coolify Repository and Setup your Development Environment
+## 3. Fork/Clone the Coolify repository and setup your local repository

 1. Fork/clone the [Coolify](https://github.com/coollabsio/coolify) repository to your GitHub account.

-2. Install a code editor on your machine (choose one):
+2. Install a code editor on your machine (below are some popular choices, choose one):

-   - Visual Studio Code:
+   - Visual Studio Code (recommended):
      - Windows/macOS/Linux: Download and install from [https://code.visualstudio.com/download](https://code.visualstudio.com/download)

-   - Cursor (recommended):
+   - Cursor (recommended but not free if you really want to use it):
-     - Windows/macOS/Linux: Download and install from [https://cursor.sh/](https://cursor.sh/)
+     - Windows/macOS/Linux: Download and install from [https://www.cursor.com/](https://www.cursor.com/)

    - Zed (very fast code editor):
      - macOS/Linux: Download and install from [https://zed.dev/download](https://zed.dev/download)